 Battle of Drepana (249 BC)

-It is perhaps a little ironic that for a state most famous for its mighty legions, the first of its greatest defeats was in fact a naval battle.
+It is perhaps a little ironic that for a state most famous for its mighty legions, the first of its greatest defeats was, in fact, a naval battle.
 In 249 BC, the Roman Republic was fifteen years into the First Punic War, the first of three such conflicts against Rome’s great Mediterranean rival, Carthage.
 The war was fought over the island of Sicily, which had great strategic value due to its proximity to the major East-West sea trade routes.
 Carthage was one of the great maritime powers of the ancient world and its navy was almost unmatched in size and experience at the time.
 In contrast, the Roman Republic was a traditionally land based power, with its citizen armies forming the overwhelming bulk of its military forces.
-In order to defeat the Carthaginians, the Romans were forced to construct a fleet capable of matching it with most powerful navy in the Mediterranean from scratch.
+In order to defeat the Carthaginians, the Romans were forced to construct a fleet capable of matching it with the most powerful navy in the Mediterranean from scratch.

 In 249 BC, and after a string of naval victories, Roman Consul Publius Claudius Pulcher decided to launch a surprise night attack, with a fleet of around 120 warships, on the port of Drepana (modern Trapani), on the western tip of the island.
 However, while approaching the harbour, low visibility (it was a moonless night) caused the fleet to become scattered and disorganised in a long line along the coast.
 When the Punic (Carthaginian) scouts spotted the Roman fleet, the Carthaginian commander, Adherbal, sailed his own fleet, which was of a similar size, out of the harbour and around two small islands off the coast into the open sea.
 The Punic fleet, which had maintained its superiority in open sea manoeuvring, then turned on the Romans, trapping them against the Sicilian coast.
 The Romans, who had struggled to form into battle formations once the element of surprise was lost, were utterly defeated, with 93 ships either captured or sunk.
 The Carthaginians did not lose a single vessel.